CreepySkeleton/proc-macro-error/README.md

 - It must be better than `panic!`.
 The main point: it must offer a way to carry span information over to user.
 - It must take as little effort as possible to migrate from `panic!`.
 Ideally, a new macro with the same semantics plus ability to carry out span info.
-We should also keep in mind the existence of [`proc_macro::Diagnostic`][] .
+- It must maintain compatibility with [`proc_macro::Diagnostic`][] .
 - **It must be usable on stable**.

 This crate aims to provide such a mechanism.
 All you have to do is annotate your top-level